susumutomita/2025-AgenticEthereum/README.md

 # CryptoDailyBrief – Daily Personalized Crypto Insights

-CryptoDaily Brief is a comprehensive platform that delivers daily, personalized crypto asset insights to help investors optimize their portfolios, manage risk, and plan tax actions.
+CryptoDailyBrief is a comprehensive platform that delivers daily, personalized crypto asset insights to help investors optimize their portfolios, manage risk, and plan tax actions.
 Built as a monorepo, the project comprises three main components: a **frontend** built with Next.js, a **backend** (Node.js/Express) API, and **smart contracts** developed with Foundry.
 The system aggregates on-chain wallet data (via The Graph) and off-chain market sentiment and economic indicators to generate actionable recommendations through AI agents.

 ## Table of Contents